marcodevopsestudo-cpu/cashflow/README.md

 - manual review registration for exhausted failures
 - layered structure with Domain / Application / Infrastructure / Worker

-This service is **implemented and operational as an MVP**, focused on the challenge’s daily consolidation requirement and on showing architectural separation, resilience, and recoverability.
+This service is **implemented as a functional MVP**, demonstrating architectural separation, resilience, and recoverability.

+---

 ### Operational Support Component